Last updated on July 23rd, 2019 at 09:26 am

 C) If your total reliefs are more than $80,000 (Tax calculations from yr2018).
 The SRS contributions also do not enjoy tax relief in this instance.

-For further relief, you may explore “retirement sum top up scheme” for parents and other reliefs covered in our previous blog posts below.
+For further relief, you may also explore “retirement sum top up scheme” for parents.

 CPF voluntary contributions (VC) on the other hand is capped at Annual Limit of $37,740.